 Scroll down to find the answers

-Our school is different as we actively encourage applications from parents of all faiths, traditions and cultures or none.
+Our school is different as we actively encourage applications from parents of all faiths, traditions and cultures or none so that the children have the experience of being educated together each and every day.
 Our aim is to educate together children from all backgrounds regardless of race, faith, colour, gender, ability or background and actively consider our similarities and differences in a school whose ethos is one of respect, tolerance and understanding.

 The most commented upon aspect of our school is it’s welcoming and caring atmosphere.

-Our school is special in that we aim to make our children be excited about the future through providing a wide range of learning opportunities aimed at fostering the skills and qualities needed to succeed in life.
+Our school is special in that we aim to make our children excited about the future through providing a wide range of learning opportunities aimed at fostering the skills and qualities needed to succeed in life whatever path they choose to take but most importantly to be happy.
 We have high standards coupled with a safe, nurturing ethos.
 We do our very best to make sure Glencraig IPS children are happy ones!

 Glencraig Integrated Primary School is situated on the Seahill Road just off the main A2 road between Holywood and Bangor.
 An ideal location for parents who commute between Bangor and Belfast, especially with Glencraig Integrated Childcare Centre who offer Breakfast Club and After School facilities situated on the same site.
 Seahill train halt is located directly opposite the school making it possible for families to travel to and from school by train.

 We are always delighted to welcome visitors to our school.
-Not only do we run two Open Mornings in Term 1 for potential parents but we also make arrangements for parents who are interested in a place at Glencraig to visit the school at any time throughout the year.
+Not only do we run two Open Mornings annually for potential parents but we also do our best to make arrangements for parents who are interested in a place at Glencraig to visit the school at other times throughout the year.
 We feel strongly that seeing a school in action and meeting the staff and pupils is a vital part of the decision making process when choosing a school.
-We hope that the welcome you will receive at Glencraig will confirm that our school is the one for you.
+We hope that the welcome you will receive at Glencraig will confirm that our school is the one for you

-We currently have 211 children split between seven classes.
-The classes range in size from 27children to 31.
-There are nine teachers altogether and we currently have one job share partnership.
-As well as the seven classrooms we have a fully equipped ICT Suite, a library, a hall with excellent stage, a shared play area in the Key Stage One/Foundation Stage department, a variety of outdoor playground areas, an all weather pitch, garden area and outdoor play equipment.
+We currently have 217 children split between seven classes.
+The classes range in size from 30 children to 32.
+There are nine teachers altogether and we currently have two job share partnerships.
+As well as the seven classrooms we have a fully equipped ICT Suite, a library, a hall with excellent stage, a shared play area in the Key Stage One/Foundation Stage department, a dedicated Activity Based Learning room, a small group classroom known as the HUB, a variety of outdoor playground areas, an all-weather pitch, outdoor classroom and garden area and outdoor play equipment.

-P1 places are applied for through the Open Enrolment process.
-You do not have to have your child’s name on a waiting list for years in advance.
+P1 places are applied for through the Education Authorities online Open Enrolment process. (www.eani.org.uk ) You do not have to have your child’s name on a waiting list for years in advance.
 Applications can only be made in the January of the child’s pre-school year.
 You can however register your interest with us and visit the school before this.
-If you have registered interest with us we will automatically invite you to our P1 Open Mornings in the Autumn Term of your child’s pre-school year and make available on our website an application form when they become available from SEELB.
+If you have registered interest with us we will automatically invite you to our P1 Open Mornings usually held in the Autumn Term of your child’s pre-school year.
 Should there be more applications that places the Governors will apply their admissions criteria.

 Our uniform is quite simple.
 It consists of:-